 - Signature of the recipient.
 This signature proof can be asked at the time of mailing through Return Receipt Service.
 Customers can get this receipt electronically or by mail.

 - It includes a tracking number and provides an electronic verification on request that the mail/package was delivered.

-- A Delivery Record which contains recipient’s signature.
-This will be archived by the Postal Service up to two years from the date of mailing.
+- A Delivery Record which contains the recipient’s signature.
+The Postal Service will archive this up to two years from the date of mailing.

 USPS provides three additional offerings under Certified Mail service, combining it with three existing mail services: